Autonomous Low Power IoT System Architecture for Cybersecurity Monitoring: System Design and Silence Unveil

-The initial values of the system states are set manually to the IoT Hub; the IoTS state is initially set to coll. \& detn, (i.e., allowing the global Collection and Detection) for all the node; however, it could be configured according to the system operation needs such as: normal routine monitoring, warning threshold checks, anomaly detected, or attack attempt occurrence.
-Additionally, the system representation string database is used by a parametrized generic algorithm~\cite{ref15,ref16} that provides a simple and primitive form of advice assistance to the network monitoring analysts team that is base on a supervised learning scheme that gains experience with time and can provide a smart performance on the long run.
-This unit is added to the system as a first step for a more tailored and case-specific informed decision-making mechanism for a fully automated IoTS system.
+The initial values of the system states are set manually to the IoT Hub.
+The IoT state is initially set to coll. \& detn, (i.e., allowing the global Collection and Detection) for all the nodes.
+However, it could be configured according to the system operation needs, such as normal routine monitoring, warning threshold checks, anomaly detection, or attack attempt occurrence.
+Additionally, the system representation string database is used by a parametrized generic algorithm~\cite{15,16} that provides a simple and primitive form of advice assistance to the network monitoring analysts team that is based on a supervised learning scheme that gains experience with time and can provide a smart performance on the long run.
+This unit has added the system as a first step toward a more tailored and case-specific informed decision-making mechanism for a fully automated IoTS system.

 The proposed system was implemented at an oil and gas mid-range production plant with 15 IoTS nodes distributed at the production plant, the sales and vendor access locations, the server room as well as three remote branches in Louisiana, Texas, and Oklahoma.
-The system was observed for $\sim$11 months and during extremely hot summer ($>$100°F) at dusty and greasy operation conditions.
+The system was observed for $\sim$11 months and during an extremely hot summer ($>$100$^{\circ}$F) under dusty and greasy operation conditions.